 syncHow do I receive updates from the authors without losing my own annotations?

-- The EPC.App is implemented as a database, which is accessed both by authors and by users, and in which user annotations are assigned to individual elements of the legal text.
+- The EPC.App and PCT.App are implemented as a database, which is accessed both by authors and by users, and in which user annotations are assigned to individual elements of the legal text.
 Updates of the legal texts are carried out by the authors, so that annotations which are assigned to non-amended elements remain unchanged.
 Newer versions of legal texts are added without removing outdated ones from the database, so that the latter can still be compared by adding them individually (see Contents added to articles) and for transferring possibly missing annotations.